 Today I want to toss another “amazing thing” on that collection of great things given to us by our generous continental neighbors: European baby formulas.

-I know we have our own baby formulas over here, formulas I’ve spent a lot of time researching and discussing over the years, but I would be a poor friend if I didn’t also share the other great formula options trickling over from across the pond.
+I know we have our own organic baby formula over here, but I would be a poor friend if I didn’t also share the other great organic baby formula options trickling over from across the pond.

 In this article, I’ll share the three main reasons why so many Americans are trying these European baby formulas.